-When training lieutenant governors, you may be limited in the amount of time you have together so be sure to focus on the most topics first.
-Your area director from Kiwanis International will be available to facilitate this training to ensure that they are educated on their responsibilities and can support you and your goals.
+When training lieutenant governors, you may have a limited amount of time together, so focus on the most important topics first.
+Kiwanis International develops a core curriculum and materials annually for lieutenant governor training.
+Materials are provided to governorselect, leadership development coordinators and district secretaries by April 1 of each year.
+Area directors and leadership development staff from Kiwanis International will be available to facilitate this training.
 The lieutenant governor invests balanced efforts in working with existing clubs and opening new clubs.
 And the miracle of Kiwanis is this: In the act of enriching the lives of others, we enrich our own lives every bit as much in a different way.
 This position is the connection between the clubs and the global Kiwanis organization when it comes to communication, resources, education opportunities and information.
 The lieutenant governor works closely with club leadership, specifically club presidents, to ensure they feel supported and have access to information that improves members experiences.